OxfordAbstracts/styleguide/action-plan.md

 ## The app visually looks worse than before

 Yes that's because we've only just begun.
 Once our CSS tools are all in place we can **come back and make it look like it's supposed to!**

+All images taken from ["BEM: A New Front-End Methodology" - By Varvara Stepanova](https://www.smashingmagazine.com/2012/04/a-new-front-end-methodology-bem/)